-Unfortunately, we could not continue further due to some personal misunderstandings between the company, our recruiters, and candidates.
-After several attempts to revive the deal, our recruiters finally gave up on them.
+Unfortunately, we could not continue further due to some personal misunderstandings between the company, our recruiters and candidates.
+After several attempts to revive the deal, our recruiters gave up.

-The reason for withdrawing our contract with this start-up was the arrogant behaviour of the CEO and the attitude in which they pursued our services.
+One of the misunderstandings that forced us to quit on this start-up was the negative temperament of the CEO and the attitude in which they pursued our services.
 Besides, it was not only us, even the candidates who appeared for an interview had to parry questions from an angry CEO.

-Negative temperament in business can lead to potential loss of success and talent.
+Negative temperament and anger in business can lead to potential loss of success and talent.
 Nobody would want to a work for a controlling and angry leader.
 Similarly, in the case of this start-up, people quit before they even started.
-The attitude of the CEO and their team offended some of the best candidates forcing them to run away from the venue.

 Drastically affects brand image:

-If you are worried about a drop in your success rates, then it must probably be due to two valid reasons – lack of publicity and negative brand image.
+If you are worried about a drop in your success rates, then it must probably be due to two valid reasons – lack of publicity or negative brand image.
 In order to have a healthy market presence, it is essential that an organisation invests in the marketing of its products/services.
-Lack of publicity can deter prospects from engaging in business with an organisation.
+Lack of publicity can deter prospects from engaging into business with an organisation.

 Having a temper while dealing with employees, vendors or other external players can land your company in a dilemma.
 Especially when dealing with external talent or fresh talent that approach your organisation.
 A harsh treatment towards them can shatter your company’s brand image in a jiffy.
-According to industrial psychologists, people are in the constant habit of venting out their anxieties to others.
-In this case, external talent writes negative reviews or discuss company behaviour on social media websites.
+As per psychological experts, people are in the constant habit of venting out their anxieties to others.
+In this case, external talent write negative reviews on social media websites.

 Trust in business relationships:

-You temperamental attitude can drive away potential clients or vendors from signing business deals with your organisation.
-Credibility forms the core foundation of your business and having a bad temper with your clients can simply ruin it.
+You temperamental attitude can drive away potential clients from signing business deals with your organisation.
+Credibility forms the core foundations of your business and having a bad temper with your clients can simply ruin it.

-Companies are implementing decentralised communication strategies and at the same time introducing leadership & training sessions, workplace etiquettes etc. for employees to stay longer and contribute to the common business objective.
+Companies are implementing decentralised communication strategies and leadership & training sessions, workplace etiquettes etc, for employees to stay longer and contribute to the common business objective.
 However, if one person or two, being the leader, does not participate and neglect collaborative efforts that are being made can drastically bring down the motive of the company.
 Moreover, employees would rather seek alternative jobs to suit their mental and physical aptitude.